How to Supplement with Vitamin D & Melatonin after Melanoma

 Posted by Ben White on

-Quick Takeaway: Studies suggest high blood levels of 25-OH vitamin D may prevent melanoma [1] and appropriate D levels may affect the prognosis in both primary [2] and metastatic melanomas.
-[3] Keep your levels in blood between 50-80 ng/dL.
+Quick Takeaway: Studies suggest high blood levels of 25-OH vitamin D may prevent melanoma [1] and appropriate D levels may affect the prognosis in both primary [2] and metastatic melanomas [3].
+Keep your levels in blood between 50–80 ng/dL.
+Additionally, melatonin and its metabolites protect the skin from sun and help guard the DNA there when faced with the mixture of cancer-inducing ultraviolet rays and oxidation.

 The Odds Were Always Against Me

-And you would think I'd know better.
-My parents are both in the medical industry, so I can't say I was ever uninformed about the risks of sun exposure.
-I now work at ZRT and talk to health care providers on a daily basis, so there's another constant reminder.
-I even had friends, who themselves had dealt with skin cancer, who mentioned that I should have the large, uneven mole on my right temple (that I thought I was watching closely) checked out.
+And you would think I would know better.
+My parents are both in the medical industry, so I cannot say I was ever uninformed about the risks of sun exposure.
+I work at ZRT and talk to healthcare providers on a daily basis.
+I even had friends who had dealt with skin cancer and mentioned that I should have the large, uneven mole on my right temple checked out.
+I did not pay attention to any of that until the day I got the call from the dermatologist who told me: “You have melanoma.
+But you’re in luck, because you have the good bad kind.”

-The Good Bad Kind of Skin Cancer?
+The Good Bad Kind of Skin Cancer

 A Proactive Follow-Up Plan

-Melatonin and its metabolites protect the skin from sun rays and help guard the DNA there from neoplastic tendencies...
+Melatonin and its metabolites protect the skin from sun rays and help guard the DNA there from neoplastic tendencies when faced with the mixture of cancer-inducing ultraviolet rays and oxidation.

 Becoming a Change Agent